 Overview

-Keash Hill rises above the village of Keash in north‑west County Sligo, forming the western shoulder of Keshcorran Hill in the Bricklieve limestone uplands.
-Its sheer white cherty cliffs are punctuated by sixteen dark‑mouth chambers – the Caves of Keash – that contrast dramatically with the pale rock and have become one of the most photographed spots on the Wild Atlantic Way.
-A well‑marked 3.4 km out‑and‑back trail leads walkers from the Keash Hall car‑park to the first cave and onward to panoramic viewpoints over Sligo’s fields, the Atlantic coast and the Dartry Mountains.
+Keshcorran Hill – known locally as Keash Hill – rises to 360 m in the Bricklieve Mountains of north-west County Sligo.
+Its sheer white cherty cliffs are punctuated by sixteen dark-mouthed chambers – the Caves of Keash – labelled A to P, that contrast sharply with the pale rock.
+A well-marked 3.4 km out-and-back trail leads walkers from the Keash Hall car-park to the first cave and onward to panoramic viewpoints over Sligo’s fields, the Atlantic coast, and the Dartry Mountains.
 The hill’s summit is crowned by the massive, unopened Neolithic cairn known locally as the Pinnacle.
+Beyond the caves themselves, the hilltop holds a dense archaeological landscape: scattered hut sites, court tombs, and a large walled enclosure that mark a ritual and settlement complex used for millennia.

-Excavations begun in 1901 by Robert Francis Scharff, R. J. Ussher and Robert Lloyd Praeger revealed a rich sequence of deposits.
-Ice‑Age fauna – brown bear, arctic lemming, Irish elk and grey wolf – have been dated to around 10 000 BC, while a bear bone from c.
-6000 BC and a horse bone from c.
-400 BC show continued use into the Bronze Age.
-Human remains span the Neolithic to the early medieval period, including five teeth, a male humerus, bone needles, a stone celt, bronze pins and a stone axe.
-Radiocarbon work confirms the caves were visited for at least twelve millennia.
+Excavations beginning in 1901 by Robert Francis Scharff, R. J. Ussher, and Robert Lloyd Praeger – and continued in later decades by Tatjana Kytmannow – uncovered a rich sequence of deposits showing continuous human activity spanning more than 12,000 years.
+Ice-Age fauna – including brown bear, Arctic lemming, Irish elk, grey wolf and red deer – have been dated to around 10,000 BC.
+Later layers show continued use into the Bronze Age: a bear bone from c.
+6,000 BC, a Bronze Age spearhead, and a horse bone from c.
+400 BC.
+Human remains span from the Neolithic to the early medieval period, alongside artefacts such as bone needles, a polished stone axe, bronze pins, and Viking-style bone combs.
+Human teeth dating from the Iron Age to the early medieval period point to ritual deposition, likely tied to seasonal gatherings.

-Archaeologists interpret the site’s functions as changing over time.
-In the Neolithic the caves may have served excarnation rituals linked to the passage‑tomb cairn on the summit.
-Iron‑Age layers contain clusters of animal and human teeth, suggesting votive offerings associated with Lughnasa celebrations to the god Lugh.
-Early medieval strata hold a hearth, Scandinavian‑style comb fragments and a cross‑bow bolt beside a tibia, hinting at temporary habitation and a possible violent end for a fugitive.
+Archaeologists believe the site’s function shifted over time.
+During the Neolithic, the caves may have served excarnation rituals connected to the passage-tomb cairn on the summit.
+Iron-Age layers contain clusters of animal and human teeth, suggesting votive offerings tied to Lughnasa celebrations honouring the god Lugh.
+Early medieval strata hold a hearth, Scandinavian-style comb fragments, and a crossbow bolt beside a tibia, hinting at temporary habitation and possibly a violent encounter.

-The caves are equally rich in myth.
-The Cath Maige Mucrama records that future High King Cormac mac Airt was born at a well at the foot of Keshcorran and raised by a she‑wolf in what is now called “Cormac’s Cave”.
-Fionn mac Cumhaill appears in three tales involving the caves – seeking the otherworld smithy of Lon Mac Líomha, being captured by the Tuatha Dé Dannan, and fleeing with Diarmuid and Gráinne.
-A 1779 diary even likens the cavern to the “Hellmouth” of Rathcroghan, where a runaway calf allegedly dragged a woman into the darkness.
-These legends cement the caves’ reputation as portals to the Otherworld.
+The caves are equally steeped in Irish myth.
+The Dindshenchas (lore of places) tells of Deirdre-the-sow and the harper Corann, whose music calmed a monstrous sow that transformed into the hill.
+The Cath Maige Mucrama records that future High King Cormac mac Airt was born at a well at the foot of Keshcorran and raised by a she-wolf in the cave that now bears his name.
+Medieval tradition also links the caves to the forge of Lon Mac Líomhtha, blacksmith to the Tuatha Dé Danann – Fionn mac Cumhaill supposedly ventured into the darkness searching for it, only to be trapped by three winter hags until Goll mac Morna freed the Fianna.
+An 18th-century diary even likens the cavern to the “Hellmouth” of Rathcroghan, where a runaway calf allegedly dragged a woman into the darkness.
+These stories cement the caves’ reputation as traditional portals to the Otherworld.

 Practical Information